vincode-io/Zavala/docs/_pages/download.md

 ---

 Zavala has not yet been released to the public.
 It is an application in active development.
 You should not entrust any important information to it.
-It is a little buggy and incomplete.
+It could be a little buggy still.
 I recommend that any important documents you create with it, you back up by exporting them as OPML files.

 [Pre-release Download](https://github.com/vincode-io/Zavala/releases/latest/download/Zavala.app.zip) (Requires macOS 11 Big Sur)